-- Length (station extents) and width of area of completed subgrade - Location and removal of any unsuitable material - Final compaction density
+- Locations (station extents), thickness and length & width of area of completed subgrade. - Location and removal of any unsuitable material. - Final compaction density.

 Document these items within the SiteManager / Daily Work Reports / Work Items tab in accordance with the steps listed below.